njdwklopper/viewdeo_help/index.md

 # Viewdeo

 Viewdeo has gone through some massive changes recently.
 I was busy with development of a whole new Viewdeo App, with awesome new features.
 All of a sudden a change from Reddit forced me to publish this version which is still a bit unfinished.
-But all the main functionality that makes Viewdeo, well Viewdeo is still working.
+But all the main functionality that makes Viewdeo, Viewdeo is still working.

 [Post Viewdeo Issues Here](https://github.com/njdwklopper/viewdeo_help/issues).